-This electric boutique is a treasure trove.
+This electric boutique is a treasure trove and a fantastic place to grab a coffee in Savannah.
 It’s carefully and perfectly curated, and inspired by the concept of a Parisian flea market.
 Housed in an 1847 Victorian home, Southern charm abounds both inside and out.
 The items are sourced from all over the world and each piece has a special story.

 The selection is incredible, with new and antique custom made decor, handcrafted jewelry, artisan soaps, and obscure kitchen tools.

 Shop for Antiques

 - Address: 441 Bull St ( GPS )

 - Hours: Monday -Saturday: 10:00 am -5:00 pm , Sunday: 12:00- 4: 00 pm